LCHansson/sweSCB/README.md

 ```

 ## Easy access to SCB data
 Data in the SCB API is structured in a data tree and a wrapper function `findSCBdata()` has been written for easy navigation and access to data through the SCB api.
-To get data from SCB just use the `findSCBdata()` function:
+To get data from SCB simply run the function from the R command line:
 ```r
 findSCBdata()
 ```
-The function will automatically print (if wanted) the code needed to reproduce the access to SCB data.
+The function will automatically print (if requested) the code needed to reproduce the access to SCB data.

 ## Advanced access to SCB data